 Does Wispr Flow train AI on my dictations?
 By their own data-controls page, dictation data may be used to improve their models unless you enable Privacy Mode (off by default).
 Infina stores nothing by default, so there's nothing to train on.

 Can Infina produce polished text like Wispr Flow?
 Yes.
-The $10/month cloud add-on is built exactly for that: large cloud models for transcription, large language models for cleanup, and more languages, on top of an app you own.
-Wispr Flow charges $15/month forever for polish; with Infina you add it only when you want it, and you can cancel the add-on and keep the app.
+The $9.99/month cloud add-on is built exactly for that: large cloud models for transcription, large language models for cleanup, and more languages, on top of the $99/year plan.
+Wispr Flow bundles polish into its $15/month whether you need it or not; with Infina you add it only when you want it, and you can cancel the add-on while the app keeps working on-device.

 Do I need to keep my hands on the keyboard to use Infina?
 No, and that's the point.
 Push-to-talk exists (hold Option), but in hands-free mode you just say "type" plus your words, say "send," and switch apps entirely by voice.